phuctran2912/Song-Recommendation/README.md

 # Song-Recommendation
-A project for Decision Support System course /n
+A project for Decision Support System course.
 The data is from Million Song Subset